 (L) If the supplier has requested and received approval to include in its objective a budget associated with the provision for qualifying landscapes pursuant to section 969(g)(2):

-(i) The volume of water associated with the temporary provision (Prland) calculated pursuant to section 968(h)(3)
+(i) The volume of water associated with the temporary provision (Prland) calculated pursuant to section 968(i)(2).
+This must be calculated and updated annually.

 (ii) The square footage of qualifying landscapes receiving temporary irrigation.